krissrex/ntnu-tdt4250-nginx-dsl/README.md

 ### Running the tests

 Right click on the `no.ntnu.tdt4250.tests` project and select `Run as -> JUnit Test`

+Alternatively, use `mvn test` (or `mvn --offline test` to skip downloading dependencies/p2 indexes)

+---

 ## Helpful links